sleekmason/Lilidog/README.md

 https://live-team.pages.debian.net/live-manual/html/live-manual/examples.en.html#tutorial-1

 - Please "star" this site!
 This lets others know there is something worthwhile here. <br/>
-- Email me, ask questions here, or find me in the forums:)  I always want insight from others! <br/>
+- Email me, ask questions here, or find me in the forums:) (Private message only in the forums please).
-- Feel free to link this page:) Again, this is how others also get to try new things! <br/>
+- Feel free to link this page.
+This is how others also get to try new things. <br/>

 Contact info: sleekmason@gmail.com